openstack/charm-guide/doc/source/testing.rst

 Unit Testing
 ============

-Execute the synthetic code checks (unit tests) for a charm using the tox py27
+Execute the synthetic code checks (unit tests) for a charm using the tox environment specific for the version of Python you wish to test.
-environment:

 .. code:: bash

-    tox -e py27
+    tox -e py36

+.. note:: The environment name specified in the above example is a moving target, and you may need to adapt it depending on what is the current version of Python used in the test gate.

 Unit tests are stored in the ``unit_tests`` folder; when adding features or changing existing code, please ensure that appropriate unit tests are added